ReaderWriterLockSlim.EnterReadLock Method ()

 Tries to enter the lock in read mode.

-The current thread may not acquire the read lock when it already holds the write lock.
+The current thread cannot acquire the write lock when it holds the read lock.

 The recursion number would exceed the capacity of the counter.
-This limit is so large that applications should never encounter it.
+This limit is so large that applications should never encounter this exception.

 The ReaderWriterLockSlim object has been disposed.